quantiacs/documentation/en/source/user_guide/passFilters.md

 ## Technical filters

-### strategy.ipynb
+### Source file must exist
-If you see the message "strategy.ipynb was not found", then please check the name of the main strategy file, it should be named **strategy.ipynb**.
+An error message stating that the **strategy.ipynb** file was not found is connected to a non-standard name for the file containing your strategy.
+This file must be named **strategy.ipynb**.

-### Timeout
-The strategy calculation should not exceed a given time.
-If you see the message "Calculation time exceeded", then you need to optimize the code and reduce the execution time.
-Futures systems should be evaluated in 10 minutes, bitcoin futures systems in 5 minutes and equity systems in 30 minutes.

-### strategy.ipynb compilation
-If you see the message "strategy.ipynb does not compile", then most likely an error occurred while calculating the strategy.
+### Source file must be compiled

-- Be sure to check the logs, normally they will provide the necessary information.

-- Pay also attention to the reference date in the logs.
-You can use it to reproduce the bug in **precheck.ipynb**.
-(Substitute this date in the **dates** array when calling **evaluate_passes**.)
+An error message stating that the **strategy.ipynb** file does not compile, then you should check the logs as they will contain the necessary information.
+Pay special attention to the dates in the logs: you can use this information to reproduce the problem in the **precheck.ipynb** file you find in your root directory.
+Substitute these **dates** when calling **evaluate_passes**.

-### Write_output
+### Weights must be written
-If you see the message "The call to the write_output function is skipped", then your strategy does not save the result of calculations.
+An error message stating the calling to the **write_output** function is skipped, then your strategy does not save the final weight.
+Your last call in the **strategy.ipynb** file should be **qnt.output.write(weights)** assuming that you used **weights** for the final allocation weights.
-I.е. the call of **write_output** is skipped.
-Add this call to the end of the **strategy.ipynb** file.

-### last data
+### All data must be loaded
-If you see the message "Data is loaded only until a certain day", then in your template the data is loaded with the specified **max_date** parameter.
-Remove it.

-### Number of strategies
-If you see the message "Strategy limit exceeded", it means that you have submitted too many strategies.
-You can have at most 50 strategies in your area.

-### output dates
+An error message stating that data are loaded only until a certain day is due to the fact that you are loading data setting a max parameter for the days.
+Remove this parameter when you submit, as your system needs to run on a daily basis on new positions.

+### Weights must be generated for all trading days
-If you see the message "The strategy does not display weights for all trading days", it means that some days are missing in the output of your strategy.
+An error message stating that the strategy does not display weights for all trading days means that weights for some days are not generated, for example because of a **drop** operation.
+This problem can be avoided using the function **qnt.output.check(weights, data, "futures")**, assuming that you are working with futures and you are generating **weights** on **data**.

-Check if you are using a drop operation on the time axis.
+## Timeout
+An error message stating that the strategy calculation exceed a given time, then you need to optimize the code and reduce the execution time.
+Futures systems should be evaluated in 10 minutes and Bitcoin futures systems in 5 minutes of time.

+## Number of strategies
+An error message stating that the limit for strategies has been exceeded is connected to the number of running strategies in your area.
+You can have at most 50 of them and you should select 5 for the contest.

 ## Sharpe ratio
-If you see a message informaing you that the Sharpe ratio is smaller than 1, it means that the performance of your strategy in the in-sample period is too small and the Sharpe ratio should be improved.
+An error message stating that the Sharpe ratio is smaller than 1 means that the risk-adjusted performance of your system in the In-Sample period is too low and it should be improved.